alsemyonov/annotate_models/README.txt

   #  order_id            :integer(11)
   #

-  class LineItem < ActiveRecord::Base belongs_to :product
+  class LineItem < ActiveRecord::Base
+    belongs_to :product
    . . .

-Note that this code will blow away the initial/final comment block in your models if it looks ike it was previously added by annotate models, so you don't want to add additional text to an automatically created comment block.
+Note that this code will blow away the initial/final comment block in your models if it looks like it was previously added by annotate models, so you don't want to add additional text to an automatically created comment block.
-You must avoid something that looks like the first line (# == Schema Info).

-== How to use:
+                = = Back up your model files before using... = =

+== HOW TO USE:

 To annotate all your models and factory.rb (if present on spec/ or test/):